apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     Set the copy distribution according to Tag.
 This attribute can completely cover the function of the `replication_num` attribute.

+* `min_load_replica_num`

+    The minimum required successful replica num for loading data.
+The default value is `-1`.
+If set less than or equal to 0, loading data requires a majority replicas to succeed.

 * `is_being_synced`

     Used to identify whether this table is copied by CCR and is being synchronized by syncer.
 The default is `false`.